colejarczyk/doc/api/campaign.rst

 Get a collection of publicly available campaigns
 ------------------------------------------------

-To retrieve a paginated list of campaigns that are publicly available you need to call the ``/api/campaign/public/available`` endpoint with the ``GET`` method.
+To retrieve a paginated list of campaigns that are publicly available, you need to call the ``/api/campaign/public/available`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^